bmwcarit/ramses-composer-docs/doc/basics/offscreen/README.md

 Overusing such effects often causes sampling stalls on the GPU, especially when reading/writing multiple textures as in this example.
 A good technical artist knows when to use and when **not** to use offscreen rendering.

-## Recreate sample
+## Recreate this sample

-This example is created in a way similar to the [monkey example](../monkey/README.md#recreate-sample).
+This example is created in a way similar to the [monkey example](../monkey/README.md#recreate-this-sample).
 We only highlight the steps specific to this example here:

 * Create a new project and delete the default content